 Indeed, a dog bite can leave the victim with serious physical and emotional injuries.
 In many cases, particularly those involving young children, a dog bite may scar the victim for life.
 This is why it is important to seek compensation from negligent dog owners.
-The experienced Boynton Beach dog bite lawyers at the Leifer Law Firm can help.
+The experienced Boynton Beach dog bite lawyers at Leifer & Ramirez can help.

 Florida’s One-Bite Rule

 Florida is a “one bite” state when it comes to dog attacks.
 This means that the dog owner may be liable for any damages caused if their animal bites someone, regardless of whether the dog had any previous history of “vicious” behavior.
 This rule is important, because in many other states a dog owner can avoid liability by claiming he or she had no prior knowledge the dog had a tendency to bite people.
 Under Florida law, such prior knowledge is irrelevant.

 However, there are some important caveats to Florida’s one-bite rule: